jpsingh100/jpsingh100/README.md

 - 📧 Feel free to reach out for collaboration opportunities!

 ## ⚡ Fun Facts
-- 🌟 I love exploring new technologies and frameworks
+- 🌟 Love exploring new technolgies, love running, secretly want to code and monetize a mobile app :)
-- 🚀 Always excited about innovative projects
-- 🎮 Gaming enthusiast in my free time

 ---
-*"Code is like humor.
-When you have to explain it, it's bad." – Cory House*